pedro00dk/willow/tracers/python/README.md

 A tool to inspect python code.
 This tool analyses the execution of a script at each step.
-Snapshots of the stack and heap, and errors generated during execution are composed in a record of the program states, this result records is then returned.
+Snapshots of the stack and heap, and errors generated during execution are composed in a record of the program states, the record is then returned.

 The Makefile can be used to start the tracer command line interface.
 The arguments are passed in to the python script through the ARGS variable.

 ```shell
 $ make run ARGS='--help'